glentner/hypershell/docs/index.rst

 Take a listing of shell commands and process them in parallel.
 In this example, we use the ``-t`` option to specify a template for the input arguments which are not fully formed shell commands.
 Larger workloads will want to use a database for managing tasks and scheduling.
-In this case, we can run this small example with ``--no-db`` to disable the database and submit tasks directly to the shared queue.
+Without having configured the database the program will manage tasks entirely within memory.

 .. admonition:: Hello World
     :class: note